charan-happy/devopswithcharan/InterviewExperience/stackgenie.md

 - In rancher, how you build clusters
 - How are you building infrastructure to the customers in rancher ?
 - what are multistage builds and how are you going to build them ?
+- How will you reduce size of docker images ?
+- is it possible to setup multistage builds for python applications ?

 Feedback : Has to focus on fundamentals.
 Lacking in fundamentals.
 We need builders not supporters